 Spoilers Ahoy!

 From Below follows a group of amateur divers led by boss babe Cove.
-They’re making a documentary on the SS Arcadia: a ship that sunk under mysterious circumstances.
-How or why they are the first allowed to explore this ship is not divulged, but que sera sera.
-Nobody is reading this book for it’s accuracy or realism.
+They’re making a documentary on the SS Arcadia: a ship that sank under mysterious circumstances.
+How or why they are the first humans allowed to explore this ship is not divulged, but que sera sera.

 Coates does an excellent job describing the setting, the creepiness of the sunken ship, and the building unease the characters feel over the course of 4 dives.

-In the past, we follow some sailors who lack the spine to do anything about anything.
-The captain of the Arcadia is sailing at a break neck pace for reasons unknown.
-The fog surrounding the Arcadia prevents anyone from seeing anything even during the day.
+In the past, we follow some sailors who lack the spine to do anything about anything at any point during the story.
+The captain of the Arcadia is sailing at a breakneck pace for reasons unknown.
+The fog surrounding the SS Arcadia prevents anyone from seeing anything even during the day.
 There might be ships close to them, or not.
 They might be near land, or not.
 Who’s to say?

-People are jumping overboard daily and have a strange burrowing disease.
+People are jumping overboard daily and develop a strange burrowing disease.
 The vibes are clearly whack, but not whack enough to compel anyone to pimp slap the captain and demand an explanation.

 In the present day, Cove, Roy, Aiden, Hestie, and Vanna are diving.
 The characters are all relatively well-written albeit stupid, particularly Aiden.
 Initially, I was rooting for Roy to die and my opinion did not change by the book’s end.
 However, much to my disappointment, nobody died at all.

-Back to Aiden, he had no business on this dive so I will give a pass for his stupidity, since it’s established from the start that he’s going to be a problem.
-Even the SS Arcadia knows this which is why it convinces him to return to it after their third dive where he nearly gets sacrificed to the underwater zombie gods for the second time.
+Back to Aiden, he had no business on this dive, so I will give him a pass for his stupidity, since it’s established from the start that he’s going to be a problem.
+Even the SS Arcadia knows this, which is why it convinces him to return to it after their third dive where he nearly gets sacrificed to the underwater zombie gods for the second time.

-On the first dive several characters are spooked, so I questioned the wisdom of a second dive.
+On the first dive, several characters are spooked over basically nothing, which had me questioning the wisdom of a second dive.
 The second dive is where any normal person would’ve called it quits.
 They find corpses.
 Someone has a seizure.
 Someone gets a foot massage from a corpse.

 Speaking of the SS Arcadia, it is full of underwater zombies.
-They were in the walls as multiple messages warned the main characters.
 These underwater zombies wake up and are like, “literally how dare you wake us from our eternal sleep, now you’re stuck with us,” and start dragging the characters down with the ship.
-Everything comes to head on the 4th dive, where Aiden became the HBIC of the zombies unknowingly but is saved by the power of friendship.
+Somehow, Aiden becomes the king of zombies, but is saved from becoming an underwater zombie by the power of friendship.

 Everyone lives.
 Nobody dies.
-Aiden even gets the wedding ring back.
+Aiden even gets his wedding ring back.

 From Below Rating: 6.5/10